pravega/pravega/documentation/src/docs/wire-protocol.md

 ## Read Segment - Request

-1. Segment to read: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
+1. `Segment`: String (2 bytes) followed by that many bytes of Java's Modified UTF-8.
+This Segment indicates the Stream Segment that was read.
-2. Offset to read from: Long (8 bytes).
+2. `Offset`: Long (8 bytes).
+The offset in the Stream Segment to read from.
-3. Suggested Length of Reply: Integer (4 bytes).
-The clients can request for the required length to server (but the server may allot a different number of bytes).
+3. `Reply`: Integer (4 bytes).
+The clients can request for the required length to the server (but the server may allot a different number of bytes).
-4. `delegationToken`: This was added to perform _auth_.
+4. `delegationToken`: String (2 byte) followed by that many bytes of Java's Modified UTF-8.
+This was added to perform _auth_.
 It is an opaque-to-the-client token provided by the Controller that says it's allowed to make this call.

 ## Segment Read - Reply

-1. Segment that was read: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
+1. `Segment`: String (2 bytes) followed by that many bytes of Java's Modified UTF-8).
+This Segment indicates the Stream Segment that was read.
-2. Offset that was read from: Long (8 bytes).
+2. `Offset`: Long (8 bytes).
+The offset in the Stream Segment to read from.
-3. Is at Tail: Boolean (1 bit).
+3. `Tail`: Boolean (1 bit).
+If the read was performed at the tail of the Stream Segment.
-4. Is at `EndOfSegment`: 1 bit.
+4. `EndOfSegment`: Boolean (1 bit).
+If the read was performed at the end of the Stream Segment.
 5. `Data`: Binary (remaining length in the message).

 The client requests to read from a particular Segment at a particular Offset.
 It then receives one or more replies in the form of `SegmentRead` messages.
 These contain the data they requested (assuming it exists).
 The server may decide transferring to the client more or less data than it was asked for, splitting that data in a suitable number of reply messages.

 # Appending

 ## Setup Append - Request
 1. `RequestId`: Long (8 bytes).
-(This field contains the client-generated ID that has been propagated to identify a client request).
+This field contains the client-generated _ID_ that has been propagated to identify a client request.
-2.  `writerId`: UUID (16 bytes) identifies the requesting appender.
+2. `writerId`: UUID (16 bytes).
+It identifies the requesting appender.
-3. Segment to append: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
+3. `Segment`: String (2 bytes) followed by that many bytes of Java's Modified UTF-8).
+This Segment indicates the Stream Segment that was read.
-4. `delegationToken`: This was added to perform _auth_.
+4. `delegationToken`: String (2 byte) followed by that many bytes of Java's Modified UTF-8.
+This was added to perform _auth_.
 It is an opaque-to-the-client token provided by the Controller that says it's allowed to make this call.

 ## Append Setup - Reply

 1.  `RequestId`: Long (8 bytes).
-(This field contains the client-generated ID that has been propagated to identify a client request).
+This field contains the client-generated ID that has been propagated to identify a client request.
-2. Segment to append: String (2 byte length, followed by that many bytes of Java's Modified UTF-8).
+2.  `Segment`: String (2 bytes) followed by that many bytes of Java's Modified UTF-8).
+This Segment indicates the Stream Segment to append.
-3.  `writerId`: UUID (16 bytes) identifies the requesting appender.
+3.  `writerId`: UUID (16 bytes).
+It identifies the requesting appender.
 4.  `lastEventNumber`: Long (8 bytes).
-Specifies the last event number in the Stream.
+It specifies the last event number in the Stream.

 ## AppendBlock - Request

-1. `writerId`: UUID (16 bytes) identifies the requesting appender.
+1. `writerId`: UUID (16 bytes).
+It identifies the requesting appender.
 2. `Data`: This holds the contents of the block.

 ## AppendBlockEnd - Request

-1. `writerId`: UUID (16 bytes) identifies the requesting appender.
+1. `writerId`: UUID (16 bytes).
+It identifies the requesting appender.
 2. `sizeOfWholeEvents`: Integer (4 bytes).
+It is the total number of bytes in this block (starting from the beginning) that is composed of whole (meaning non-partial) events.
 3. `Data`: This holds the contents of the block.
 4. `numEvents`: Integer (4 bytes).
-Specifies the current number of events.
+It specifies the current number of events.
 5. `lastEventNumber`: Long (8 bytes).
-Specifies the value of last event number in the Stream.
+It specifies the value of last event number in the Stream.

 ## Partial Event - Request/Reply

--  **Data**: A partial message is the one that was broken up when the message was sent over the wire.
-It is essential that for any reason, the whole message is reconstructed by reading the partial message in sequence and reassembled as whole message.
-It is not valid to attempt to start a new partial message before completing the previous one.
+-  **Data**: A Partial Event is an Event at the end of an Append block that did not fully fit in the Append block.
+The remainder of the Event will be available in the `AppendBlockEnd`.

 ## Event - Request

 Only valid inside the block.

-1.  `Data`
+1.  `Data`: It contains the Event's data (not hold the contents of the block).

 ## Data Appended - Reply

-1. `writerId`: UUID (16 bytes) identifies the requesting appender.
+1. `writerId`: UUID (16 bytes).It identifies the requesting appender.
 2. `eventNumber`: Long (8 bytes).
 This matches the `lastEventNumber` in the append block.
 3. `previousEventNumber`: Long (8 bytes).
 This is the previous value of `eventNumber` that was returned in the last `DataAppeneded`.